sbk0716/go-transaction-api/README_EN.md

 # Go Transaction API

-This repository provides sample code for a transaction processing API using Go language.
-The API transfers amounts between a sender and a receiver and records the transaction history.
+This repository contains sample code for a transaction processing API written in Go.
+This API handles the transfer of funds from a sender to a recipient and records the transaction history.

 ## Prerequisites